 - a few leaves of parley (or chives)

-- 2 cups or bacon lardons (or 500g of chopped bacon strips)
+- 2 cups of pre-cooked bacon lardons

 - 1/2 cup of finely chopped onions

 - 1 cup of rinsed fresh spinach